schlosrat/token-health/README.md

 You can install this module directly from the "Add-on Modules" page on the FoudryVTT Setup screen.

 Make sure to enable the module once your world is launched, in the Manage Modules setting page.
-This module requires and depends on the Library: DF Hotkeys module which must also be installed and enabled.
+This module also requires and depends on the Library: DF Hotkeys module which must be installed and enabled.

 ## Usage

 Before using Token Health it is recommended that you first check and configure the settings in the Module Settings.
-Token Health will automatically recognize and attempt to configure reasonable defaults based on the game system in use for the world and your language setting, but these may not always be the right settings for you, and you may want to tweak things to suit yourself.
+Token Health will automatically recognize and attempt to configure reasonable defaults based on the game system in use for the world and your language setting; but these may not always be the right settings for you, and you may want to tweak things to suit yourself.
 See **Module Configuration** below.
 Currently the following game systems have pre-defined default settings that should get you up and running:
 - AGE System (unofficial)
 - DnD5e - Fifth Edition System
 - Legend of the Five Rings (5th Edition)